C. Q. K. Mustaq Ahmed

 C. Q. K. Mustaq Ahmed is a retired Ministry of Home Affairs secretary and a businessman.
 He is the chairman of Prime Bank Investment Limited.
 He is the former Chairman of Financial Reporting Council, a financial regulatory agency.

 Early life

-Ahmed was born in 1955 in Sylhet District, East Pakistan, Pakistan.
-He did his bachelor and masters in economics at the University of Dhaka.
+Ahmed was born in 1955 in Sylhet District, East Pakistan, Pakistan. (present day Sylhet,Bangladesh) He did his bachelor and masters in economics at the University of Dhaka.